The grammar of the Ising model: A new complexity hierarchy: Introduction

 Note that a similar approach was recently proposed in \cite{St21}, yet for a more general definition of spin model which only achieves a partial characterisation in the Chomsky hierarchy.
 The present focus on the Ising model allows us to promote the partial characterisation to a thorough classification.
 In particular, this work identifies which properties of the interaction graphs play a role in the complexity of the model, and specifies how they interact (metaphorically) to increase the complexity.

 This paper is structured as follows.
 In \cref{sec:stage} we define the new complexity measure for Ising models.
 In \cref{sec:mainresult} we define several properties of Ising models and state our main result, \cref{thm:main}, which we prove in \cref{sec:proofmain}.
 In \cref{sec:examples} we apply our main result to obtain the complexity of some well-known examples of Ising models, and in \cref{sec:conclusions} we conclude and present an outlook.
-In \cref{ssec:FormalLanguage} we list some basic definitions and results from formal language and automata theory, and in \cref{sec:grammar} we provide explicit grammars of the 1d and 2d Ising model.
+In \cref{ssec:FormalLanguage} we list some basic definitions and results from formal language and automata theory.